commentjava/javabien/README.md

 ```

 To pin-point a specific problem, tests can be run individually, the list of
-available tests receipes are available using the following command:
+available tests recipes are available using the following command:
 ```bash
 make test-list
 ```